dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     POST /api/potentialDuplicates

-The payload you provide needs at least teiA to be a valid tracked entity instance; teiB is optional.
-If teiB is set, it also needs to point to an existing tracked entity instance.
+The payload you provide needs at least _teiA_ to be a valid tracked entity instance; _teiB_ is optional.
+If _teiB_ is set, it also needs to point to an existing tracked entity instance.

     {
         "teiA": "<id>", (required)
         "teiB": "<id>" (optional)
     }

-You cannot update or delete potential duplicates.
-However, you can mark them as _invalid_.
-You can mark a record as _invalid_ using the following endpoint:
+You can mark a potential duplicate as _invalid_ to tell the system that the potential duplicate has been investigated and deemed to be not a duplicate.
+To do so you can use the following endpoint:

-    PUT /api/potentialDuplicates/<id>/invalidate
+    PUT /api/potentialDuplicates/<id>/invalidation

-Marking a potential duplicate as invalid will indicate the record is not a valid duplicate, and can be considered the same as removing the record.
+To hard delete a potential duplicate:

+    DELETE /api/potentialDuplicates/<id>

 ## Email